MicrosoftDocs/Viva/Viva/solutions/slack-integration.md

 ## Get and update .csv files

-Before performing the steps below, you’ll need the following two reference files, which you downloaded or cloned from the VivaSolutions GitHub repository.
+Before performing the steps below, you’ll need the following two reference files, which you downloaded or cloned from the Viva Solutions GitHub repository.
 The first one—`Activity Time Config.csv`—is pre-populated with default values.
 You’ll need to add values to the second one, `personmapping.csv`.

 ### Activity Time Config.csv